ntnhut/LeetSolve/48. Rotate Image/README.md

 ### Solution: The math behind

-For any square matrix, the rotation 90 degrees clockwise can be performed by two steps:
+For any square matrix, the rotation 90 degrees clockwise can be performed in two steps:

 1. Transpose the matrix.
 2. Mirror the matrix vertically.